Gale Center Museum Display

 The eleven acres of Fullmer property lay astraddle the common boundary of West Jordan and South Jordan.
-The children went to school in West Jordan and to church in South Jordan never making much of a distinction in their minds between the two.
-They lived in a tiny one bedroom home with no indoor plumbing or electricity but it didn’t matter.
+The children went to school in West Jordan and to church in South Jordan, never making much of a distinction between them.
+They lived in a tiny one-bedroom home with no indoor plumbing or electricity but it didn’t matter.
 What mattered was boxing.

 Gale Center of History & Culture Museum

 10300 Beckstead Lane

 South Jordan, UT 84095